thebiswaranjan-79/Base-Nodejs-Structure-Template/README.md

 }

 ```
+or

+ - You can go inside the src folder and execute npx sequelize init

 - If your'e setting up your development environment, then write the name of your username and password of your db and in dialect mention whaever you are using for ex : mysql, mariadb etc.

+## To run the Project
+- npm install
+- npm run dev